oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/Aufs.md

 He's a VRF boi, hailing from the S-Series VRF system of Fujitsu.

 He was born in September 9, 2002.
 They are Bigender, its a very [complicated topic](#Gender%20Identity).
 His pronouns are (he/them).
+A russian, but not the Vodka-addicted one.

 He is white if skin color matters.
 He has yellowed quite a bit from age, but he is still white.
 Aufs can be retrobrighted, but he rather stay in this yellowed state.